ansh04196/assignment/README.md

 ## Getting Started

-Follow these instructions to set up Sketchy locally.
+Follow these instructions to set up locally.

 ### Prerequisites